 And how can friends and family reconcile Ross' image of an intelligent, thoughtful and charitable idealist with a criminal mastermind?
 What really was Ross' intention behind Silk Road?

-Ross' mother Lyn will share the untold part of the story of her son in this Molotov Seminar.
+Ross' mother Lyn will share the the story of her son and how it impacts us all in this Molotov Seminar.

 Friday, February 23 at 5:00pm